Writing Style Guide

 If alumni couples share the same last name, identify each with his/her graduation year.
 For couples with different last names, list each full name and graduation year.

-In lists (such as donor boards, annual giving report), alphabetize names.
+In lists (such as donor boards, annual giving report), alphabetize by married last names.

 Some alumni have requested to be identified differently and the advancement office will provide support in managing those exceptions.